jdriscoll/jdriscoll.github.com/blog/_posts/2013-01-26-one-week-with-appcode.markdown

 ### Refactoring

-In addition to Intensions AppCode features much faster and more powerful refactoring support than Xcode.
+In addition to Intentions, AppCode features much faster and more powerful refactoring support than Xcode.
 Simple rename operations are blazing fast.
 I've also found myself starting to write code inline that I would previously start a new method for because I can just "extract" it into a new method after the fact.
 Again, it saves typing, but it also eliminates a distraction and lets me focus more on the code.
 AppCode's refactoring support also makes it easy to convert all the magic numbers you might have laying around ("I'll fix that later...") to constants.

 ### Inspections

-Like Xcode, AppCode constantly evaluates your project and warns you of problems in real time (I believe the latest EAP has support for Clang static analysis too) and can offer to fix many issue automatically.
+Like Xcode, AppCode constantly evaluates your project and warns you of problems in real time (I believe the latest EAP has support for Clang static analysis too) and can offer to fix many issues automatically.
 It also has great code reformatting support and can examine your files, or your project, for unused imports and remove them.
 The import optimization is a little aggressive for my tastes (I often want to have an import in the source file even if it's in my pre-compiled header file) but it's never broken anything.

 ## There's Got to Be a Catch?